smartswagvivek/Patient-Readmission-webapp-2.0/README.md

 - `frontend/` – React SPA for doctors to enter discharge data and view risk dashboard.
 - `backend/` – Node.js + Express API, MySQL integration, OpenAI + Chroma/ML orchestration.
 - `ml-service/` – Python FastAPI microservice for ML prediction and ChromaDB similarity search.
-- `docker/` – Dockerfiles for each service (also colocated in service folders) and shared resources.

 ### High-Level Flow